Skip to main content

 When adding default transformation rules to the server, select the Edit button and the Select one or more rules dialog will appear.

-The Select one or more rules dialog presents a screen and a Select capability that allows you to enter a text string in the Filter field to retrieve specific transformation rule records or use the displayed default value of asterix (*) to retrieve all transformation rule records.
+The Select one or more rules dialog presents a screen and a Select capability that allows you to enter a text string in the Filter field to retrieve specific transformation rule records or use the displayed default value of asterisk (*) to retrieve all transformation rule records.
 Once the text string has been entered select the Refresh button and the transformation rule records will be displayed.
 Subsequent requests will be added to the existing list.
 The Clear button can be used to reset the list of previously selected transformation rule records.

 Transformation rules selected in the lower table, will remain in the upper selection screen after a reset.